Salute to Service Award

 Since 2011, USAA has served as the Official Military Appreciation Sponsor of the NFL.
 Together, USAA and the NFL seek to elevate military appreciation across the league among players, teams, and fans through the NFL Salute to Service initiative.
 USAA annually works with several NFL teams during the NFL Salute to Service campaign to honor the men and women who have served and currently serve in the U.S. military by conducting base visits, hosting military at training camps, hosting thousands of military at Salute to Service games, conducting in-stadium card stunts, and enlisting NFL fans to demonstrate their appreciation by participating in the Salute to Service conversation.
 You can share your military appreciation by posting a 'thank you' message to someone who has served by including #SaluteToService in your social post.
 Visit SaluteToService.com to see how USAA honors the military.

 The NFL does not profit from the sale or auction of Salute to Service - identified merchandise.
-In 2014, the NFL donated more than $2 million for the NFL’s three military appreciation nonprofit partners: Pat Tillman Foundation (PTF), USO and the Wounded Warrior Project (WWP).
+In 2015, the NFL donated more than $4.5 million to its military non-profit partners, designated by the NFL.
 This year, funds will be raised through two primary channels: NFL Auction and the sale of Salute to Service- identified merchandise at retail.

-NFL Auction: 100% of proceeds from Salute to Service products auctioned on NFL Auction go directly to the three non-profit organizations listed above.
+NFL Auction: 100% of proceeds from Salute to Service products auctioned on NFL Auction go directly to the NFL’s military non-profit partners.

-At Retail: 100% of the NFL’s proceeds from Salute to Service product sales go to the three organizations listed above.
+At Retail: 100% of the NFL’s proceeds from Salute to Service product sales go to the NFL’s military non-profit partners.

 BACKGROUND ON RETAIL/LICENSED PRODUCT: